Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Assumption(s):
 1. The tester will intentionally try to submit incorrect data to check for incorrect validation.
 1. The tester will create an account for this test, and will keep a record of said account.
-1. The tester has a PNG or JPG file under 500kb, a PNG or JPG over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
+1. The tester has a PNG or JPG image under 500kb, a PNG or JPG image over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
-1. Tester knows the difference between the JS and Python validation.
+1. The tester knows the difference between JS and Python validation.
 1. The tester knows what this form considers invalid and will check every part of the validation.
 (Example, max character, min character, spaces, characters, etc....)

 #### Testing Step(s):